Bernie Sanders Is The Wall Street Candidate, Senator Claims

 Sanders ultimately endorsed Clinton on July 12, 2016, in New Hampshire.

-Earlier this week, Sen. Whitehouse shocked the MSNBC Morning Joe panel by initially challenging the assumption that Wall Street money managers preferred Hillary Clinton over Trump by claiming that they were were funding Sanders in the run-up to the key New Hampshire primary.
+Earlier this week, Sen. Whitehouse shocked the MSNBC Morning Joe panel by initially challenging the assumption that Wall Street money managers preferred Hillary Clinton over Trump because claiming that they were were funding Sanders in the run-up to the key New Hampshire primary.

 When reminded by a stunned Joe Scarborough that he was on national television and his remarks would be archived on transcripts, the senator admitted that Wall Street favored Clinton in the 2016 general election “because [Trump] is potentially a dangerous and a very unpredictable person.”